SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 ### Step 5: Configure Your LLM Endpoints

 This is the most important step.
-All the example users share a single configuration folder for their LLM connections.
+Each example user points at its own endpoint collection under `Public/Configs/Endpoints/`, selected by the user's `endpointConfigsSubDirectory` setting.
+The four `chat-ui` users use the `_shared*` collections; the other users have their own.

 > **Tip:** If you prefer a guided experience, run `python setup_wizard_web.py` instead of manually editing these files.
 > The setup wizard will configure all your endpoints interactively.

-1. Navigate to the **`Public/Configs/Endpoints/_example_users/`** directory (or the equivalent location you chose in the Pro-Tip step).
+1. Navigate to the endpoint collection for the user you picked, e.g. **`Public/Configs/Endpoints/_shared/`** for the `chat-ui` user (or the equivalent location you chose in the Pro-Tip step).
+The collection name matches the user's `endpointConfigsSubDirectory` setting.
-2. Inside, you will find several JSON files (e.g., `Coding-Endpoint.json`, `General-Endpoint.json`).
+2. Inside, you will find several JSON files (e.g., `General-Endpoint.json`, `Worker-Endpoint.json`).
 You must **edit these files** to point to your LLM backends.

 Here are the key fields to update in each endpoint file: